bennyhch/Moodify-Client/README.md

 # Getting started

-## Prerequisites
+## Back-end

-In order to get the app running, you'll need to
-1. Rename .env.temp to .env
-2. Fill out your own values for MONGO_URI, PORT, SECRET_KEY, COOKIE_LIFETIME
+1. You will need the Server repo to run this app.
+This can be found [here](https://github.com/bennyhch/Moodify-Server).
+2. Next, check the Server repo readme for information on installation of the app.

-## Installation and start the server
+## Installation
+After you follow all the installation process for Moodify-Server, then:

 ```
 npm install
 npm start
 ```

-## Front-end
-1. You will need the Client repo to run this app.
-This can be found [here](https://github.com/bennyhch/Moodify-Client).
-2. Next, check the Client repo readme for information on installation of the app.

 ## Tech Stack
 - Redux Toolkit